zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 [end of dialogue]

-Harry begins by saying, “Our gig for this weekend i s cancelled.”
+Harry begins by saying, “Our gig for this weekend is cancelled.”
 A “gig” (gig) is a performance where someone is paid usually to play m usic in front of people – either a musical instrument or perhaps to sing.
 Har ry says that their gig for this weekend “is cancelled,” meaning they were supposed to have a performance but now they are not.
 He says, “They,” whoever they are , “booked somebody else earlier but forgot.”
 “They,” I guess, would be the owners of the place where they were going to perform.

 “To book” (book) means to make arrangements to do s omething in the future.
 We use this verb in a lot of cases related to travel.
 You can “book a hotel.”
 You can “book an airplane flight.”
 In this case, it refers to a hotel or restaurant or bar arranging for someone to perform music in their est ablishment where they are.
 Harry says the place where they were going to perfo rm “had already booked somebody else but they forgot.”
 And so they also bo oked Harry and Debbie’s group.

 Debbie says, “That’s a big bummer” (bummer).
-“Bumme r” is an informal word, a slang term, really, that describes something that i s very disappointing, something that makes you feel sad.
+“Bumme r” is an informal word, a slang term, really, that describes something that is very disappointing, something that makes you feel sad.
 It’s a word that was proba bly more popular twenty, thirty years ago than it is now, but you still hear it.
 De bbie continues, “I was counting on that gig to pay rent.”
 “To count (count) on” som ething or someone means to rely or depend on that thing or person.
 You are pre paring for the future based on something you are expecting to happen.
 Debbie was “ counting on the money” that she would have received from that performance,  that gig, to pay her rent.

-Harry says, “Maybe I can get some session work at t he studio.”
+Harry says, “Maybe I can get some session work at the studio.”
 A “studio” (studio) is a room or building where music is recor ded.
 “Session (session) work” refers to time spent playing an instrument or singi ng with another group or band.
 Here in Los Angeles, for example, there are a lot of music studios and a lot of musicians, many of whom work doing session recordin gs.
 They are not recording

 for their own bands.
 They are working with other mu sicians, other bands, other singers and playing with them.
 “Session work” is so mething many professional musicians count on in order to make a living – in o rder to have enough money to live.

 Debbie says, “I’m so sick of being broke all the ti me.”
 If someone is “sick of” something, he is tired of it.
 He no longer wants th at particular thing.
 “I am sick of eating rice every day for lunch.”
 I want something different.
 Debbie is “sick of being broke” (broke).
 “To be broke” means not to ha ve any money.
 Harry says, “I know,” meaning I understand, “but this is our dream .”
 This is what you want.
 This is your hope for the future.
 “We want to be working  musicians with a recording contract and worldwide tours, right?”

 Here he’s asking a question.
 Here he’s saying, “Don ’t you and I want to be working musicians with a recording contract?”
 A “re cording contract” is a legal agreement that you have with a music company.
 The m usic company pays you money and you record music that will be sold.
-A “to ur” (tour) is when you go from one place to another, performing something – in thi s case, performing music.
+A “to ur” (tour) is when you go from one place to another, performing something – in this case, performing music.
 Harry and Debbie want to be musicians with a “recor ding contract” and “worldwide tours,” meaning they go and perform thei r music all over the world.

 Harry continues, “We agreed to devote all our time and energy to our music.”
 “To devote” (devote) means to give your time, money, or  other resources to a particular cause or for a particular goal.
 “I’m going to devote my time to studying Italian.”
 I’m going to spend an hour a day reading Italian to make my Italian vocabulary and grammar better.
 That, by the way, is  an excellent way to improve your English, in addition to listening to our episo des.
 Read at least a half hour every day, and your English will get better over ti me.